-Metrolinx recently developed Mobility Hub Guidelines (2011) to guide the planning and development at mobility hubs throughout the GTHA.
-The guidelines focus on elements that contribute to the development of successful mobility hubs, including transit station design, station access, land use, and urban design surrounding rapid transit stations.
+Metrolinx has developed Mobility Hub Guidelines (2011) to guide the planning and development at mobility hubs throughout the GTHA.
+The guidelines focus on elements that contribute the development of successful mobility hubs as places, including land use and urban design surrounding rapid transit stations.
 The guidelines also address funding and implementation.
 The Streetscape and Open Space Plan for the VMC incorporates these guidelines where applicable to contribute to a cohesive and accessible public realm.